 Auction companies hold huge auctions, sometimes selling as many as 100 homes or more in a single day.
 While many experts agree that auction companies often get higher prices due to the auction frenzy created among bidders, sometimes you can find a gem in their inventories.
 Popular auction houses include Auction.com, J. P. King, United Country Auction Services, Williams & Williams, and Bid4Assets.

 Web-based foreclosure companies charge a fee for providing you with a list of foreclosure properties, because it takes time, trouble, and expertise to locate and assemble accurate national foreclosure lists.
 You may find it's worthwhile to let companies such as Foreclosure.com and RealtyTrac search for you.

 Courthouse Steps Auctions

 You might also want to try your hand at bidding for a foreclosure on the courthouse steps.
 Beware that professionals often rule these premises.
-The downside is you generally are required to pay cash and buy the property sight unseen, and you could be assuming liens or judgments and be forced to pay delinquent property taxes.
+The downside is that you generally are required to pay cash and buy the property sight unseen, and you could be assuming liens or judgments and could be forced to pay delinquent property taxes.

 Foreclosure is the process lenders use to seize a home when the owner has defaulted on their home loan.
 Default is typically when the borrower has missed a specific number of monthly payments.
 A foreclosed home has been seized by the lender, who is attempting to sell it.